 View this post on Instagram

 The show bears some of the hallmarks of Pite's earlier work, but Canon feels like an evolution.
-Some of that feeling originates from Max Richter's recomposition of Antonio Vivaldi's The Four Seasons, which provides a strong musical spine and simple theme to riff on.
+Some of that feeling originates from Max Richter's recomposition of Antonio Vivaldi's The Four Seasons, which provides a strong musical spine and a simple theme to riff on.

 Like 2009's Emergence, Canon features lots of mass, synchronized movement that bursts into organized chaos.
 The dancers variously looked like drops of water in a cresting wave, a swarm of spiders, autumn leaves tumbling down a street, and a frozen torrent.
 This choreography aims straight for the lizard brain, with every second hitting like those viral videos of elaborate, toppling dominos or 1990s-era screen-savers.